Bockau

-Bockau is a community in the district of Erzgebirgskreis in the Free State of Saxony in Germany.
+Bockau is a municipality in the district of Erzgebirgskreis in the Free State of Saxony in Germany.
 The community is known for growing and researching herbs.
 Owing to its centuries-old cultivation of angelica, whose roots are used in making liqueurs, Bockau is also known locally by the nickname Wurzelbucke (Wurzel is German for “root”).

 Geography

 Location

 The place lies in the western Ore Mountains in a sheltered hollow in a side valley off the Zwickauer Mulde valley, stretching up to the Ochsenkopf bei Jägerhaus, an 823-m-high mountain.

 Neighbouring communities

 Bordering on Bockau are Aue, Lauter, Schwarzenberg, Sosa and Zschorlau.

 History

 In the late 15th century, farmers began gathering medicinal herbs from meadows and woods and to ply a trade with them.
 Important to the herbal lore were, among others, spignel, lovage, angelica, valerian and rhubarb.
 From the roots’ essential oils they mixed medicinal tinctures, essences and pills.
 Not least of all, they burnt schnaps.
 The research establishment grew out of this.
 Later, herbs were grown in dedicated fields, with angelica plants even being grown as late as 1989.
 The roots were exported to several European countries and overseas.
 With the changes in the East Bloc, local herb growers were left to themselves and their herbs.

 A long tradition was threatening to wither and die.
 Since that time, many in Bockau have been growing the herbs in their gardens and never tire of telling of the valuable angelica roots’ medicinal properties or of using them for their health.

 Drawn by the großer Berggeschrey (“Great Call of the Mountains”) to the Ore Mountains in the 16th century (silver, tin, cobalt, white earth and gravel mining), many settlers came here from the Harz Mountains and found a new home.
 Bockau received status as a mining area, comparable to status as a mining town, although Bockau was not actually considered a town.
 Specialists and academics, too, settled here.